January TBD, 2018

 The goal of these rules is to have every Scout's car pass inspection.
 Cars built by outside sources and the purchase/use of axles or wheels that were modified by others is not permitted.
 This defeats the purpose of Pinewood Derby, which is a parent/Scout building activity.
 Scouts are expected to complete their own cars with parent assistance and guidance, not vice versa.

-Good faith compliance with both the letter and the spirit of the rules is expected – anything less is unfair to the other Scouts and a poor lesson for your son.
-The Race Committee shall be the sole judge of a car’s compliance with these rules.
+Good faith compliance with both the letter and the spirit of the rules is expected – anything less is unfair to the other Scouts and a poor lesson for the youth.
+The race committee shall be the sole judge of a car’s compliance with these rules.

 I. Construction Requirements: